Rague0711/kib3-stupro-ss-22/jupyter/ITAdminDocumentation.md

 6. To test whether everything is working properly, you can generate a JSON web token [here](https://jwt.io/#debugger-io); you need to replace 'your-256-bit-secret' with the secret you set in step 2.
 Afterwards, you should be able to reach the server via 127.0.0.1:8000/?auth_token=[insert your token] (without the square brackets) and a notebook should be spawned.

 #### <a name="withoutDocker"></a>Setup without Docker
 You can find a detailed documentation on different possibilities for how to run a JupyterHub server [here](https://jupyterhub.readthedocs.io/en/stable/) (among others, it features the popular distributions [The Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) for up to 100 users, and [Zero to JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/) for more users).
 In this case, it is important that you use the configuration files (__jupyterhub_config.py__ and __jupyter_notebook_config.py__) and the environment file (__.env__) that are provided in this project.
+Additionally, make sure to modify the files as described in step 2 of the [setup with docker](#withDocker).

 ### Install Plugin
 1. Get a zip version the directory [Jupyter](https://sopra.informatik.uni-stuttgart.de/kib3-student-projects/kib3-stupro-ss-22/-/tree/main/jupyter).\
     The zip file has to be named "jupyter" as well.
     ![JupyterZip](images/createZipFile.png)
 2. Open and log in to Moodle.
 You have to log in with an administrator account to set the following preferences.
 3. Click on __Site administration__.
     ![SiteAdministration](images/siteAdmin.png)
 4. Click on __Plugins__.
     ![Plugin](images/plugin.png)
 5. Click on __Install Plugins__.
 6. Add the "jupyter.zip" file via "Choose a file..." or "drag and drop".
     ![ChooseFile](images/chooseFile.png)
 7. Click on __"Install plugin from the ZIP file"__ button to install the plugin.
 8. Click on __Continue__.
 9. A page about current release information will appear.
 Scroll down and click on __Continue__ again.
 10. The next page displays the plugin you are about to install.
 To install the plugin, click on __Upgrade Moodle datebase now__.
 11. The next page should confirm a successful installation.
 Click on __Continue__ to progress further.
-12. Now the URL/IP settings of the plugin show.
-If the provided JupyterHub setup is set up and used, the default values will already be correct.\
-    However, if your IT-administrator made changes to the configuration of the URL/IP you can enter a new URL or IP and the port of the JupyterHub server.
+12. Now the plugin settings show up.
+Here, you need to enter the URL of the JupyterHub server as well as the secret you generated and set before.
 13. Click on __Save changes__ to finish the installation of the plugin.

 ### Plugin Settings